garagesteve1155/Overload/README.md

 ## 🔧 Features

 - Layer-by-layer loading from `safetensors` model shards
-- Currently known to be compatible with Mistral-7B Instruct v3.0 from Hugging Face
+- Currently known to be compatible with Mistral-7B Instruct v3.0 from Hugging Face (More and larger models coming soon)
 - CPU-only, no GPU required
 - Minimal dependencies and clean CLI interface